sdachatbot/chatbot/readme.md

-this is a simple readme
+this is a simple read me